angien/kinect-streamer/README.md.txt

 ======

-Known bugs/ TODO
+Known bugs/TODO
 - FIX RESOLUTION ON SOME OF THE PAGES!
-- error on training when face is too far to the top
-- when someone has the same name already
+- not sure what the kinect does when someone has the same name already
-- remove the done button and have it move on after 50 (constant variable) or so frames are made
+- cannot update a user that is already in the
+- there is no progressive learning when it comes to training
-- remove debug messages
+- lots of unnecessary debug messages
-- does not know if someone is a new person (will try to map to most similar person, lol)
+- does not know if someone is a new person (will try to map to most similar person)
 - does not tell you when training someone (add "Training Data" page so it doesn't look like its crashing)
-- optimize problem with saving/training pictures?
-- dont know how to remove a person
+- cannot remove a person
-- no update on faces that have already been made!! this is still kinda broken
-- fix UI because it doesn't matter which button they press for an update

-- fix bugs for when not connected to the internet (so there isnt an exception)
+- crashes when not connected to the internet (so there isnt an exception) because cannot find folder to save images to
-- figure out what is causing error on faceimagecropped return
-- add Remove button
-- fix problem with facial recogniation??
 - does it actually update on both kinects?
-(FORCE UPDATE ON KINECT 2 EVERY NOW AND THEN!!!!)

-- crashes when it attempts to predict someone new other than the first person

 ======= This is notes from Brian